-- In the Dummy and Security Group modes you can add tagged network interfaces to achieve network isolation.
-This is the recommended deployment strategy in production environments in this mode. - The ebtables VLAN mode is targeted to small environments without proper hardware support to implement VLANS.
-Note that it is limited to /24 networks, and that IP addresses cannot overlap between Virtual Networks.
+- In the Dummy Bridged, Bridged and Bridged with Security Groups modes you can add tagged network interfaces to achieve network isolation.
+This is the recommended deployment strategy in production environments in this mode. - The Bridged with ebtables VLAN mode is targeted to small environments without proper hardware support to implement VLANS.
+Note that it is limited to /24 networks and that IP addresses cannot overlap between Virtual Networks.
 This mode is only recommended for testing purposes.